chirag1992m/profile/public/blog_posts/thoughts-the-internet-has-changed-forever.md

 ## AI Affordability

 At the same time, if you have a GPU or a decent laptop can run these models locally, just go search for HuggingFace.
-Albeit, these models WILL run with reduced thinking. <It's not just the model that matters, but the scaffolding machinery involved> to run them efficiently, with rather accurate results combined with the immense machinery of knowledge improvement of "BigTech" models who have the ability to gather data, throw as much compute needed to solve a problem and generally on average a highly talented team of researchers/engineers who can implemented the latest and greatest algorithms on a rather high speed and the UI aspect of it.
+Albeit, these <dict word="LLM">LLMs</dict> WILL run with reduced thinking. <It's not just the model that matters, but the scaffolding machinery involved> to run them efficiently, with rather accurate results combined with the immense machinery of knowledge improvement of "BigTech" models who have the ability to gather data, throw as much compute needed to solve a problem and generally on average a highly talented team of researchers/engineers who can implemented the latest and greatest algorithms on a rather high speed and the UI aspect of it.

 <insert an image of price comparison between different AI models. compare on price